ZaytsevArtem/test_quick_controls/README.md

 3. Compile and run the project application.

-As the prohect contains the python code, it is supposed, that there installed: Python, PyQT, SIP.
+As the prohect contains the python code, it is supposed, that there are installed: Python, PyQT, SIP.
 The versions used during development: QT 5.8.0, Python 3.6, PyQT 5.7.1, SIP 4.19.